dpacgopinath/dpacgopinath.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>

-I am a Machine Learning Researcher in the Foundation Models (FM) team at Apple Inc., the core team training models that power [Apple Intelligence](https://machinelearning.apple.com/research/introducing-apple-foundation-models) and FM Developer API, leading several efforts in pretraining, post-training and evaluation of Large Language Models with a focus on model recipe, data quality and multilinguality.
+I am a Machine Learning Researcher in the Foundation Models team at Apple, the core team building Large Language Models that power [Apple Intelligence](https://machinelearning.apple.com/research/introducing-apple-foundation-models) and other AI products across the company.
+I lead several efforts in pretraining, post-training, and evaluation of LLMs focused on model training recipes, data research, and multilinguality.

-Previously, I was a research engineer at [Facebook AI Research](https://ai.facebook.com/) (Meta AI/FAIR), working on AI for Creativity, specifically in human motion modeling and generative modeling for character animation.
-Previously at Meta AI, I was in the Language and Translation Technologies team, where I co-developed and deployed Neural Machine Translation models for the Facebook family of apps, supporting over 7 billion translations per day.
+Previously, I was a research engineer at [Facebook AI Research](https://ai.facebook.com/) (Meta AI/FAIR), where I worked on AI for Creativity, specifically in multimodal generative AI for character animation.
+At Meta AI, I also worked in the Language and Translation Technologies team, where I developed and deployed Neural Machine Translation models for the Meta family of apps, including Facebook, Instagram, and WhatsApp.
+The models I developed were the first neural network-based translation systems at Meta and served tens of billions of translations per day.

 In the past, I've worked as a software engineer at LinkedIn, and as an intern at Facebook AI, Microsoft Research, and Amazon.